civboot/fngi/notes/role.md

 check if the top stack item is the struct itself and pass in a reference if so.
 This allows you to do `.animal.walk(5, 6)`, etc.

-For interfaces, you can simply do:
+For roles, you can simply do:

 ```
-\ Define animal interface
+\ Define animal role
-interface Animal [
+role Animal [
   fn talk [#Animal];
   fn move [x:U2, y:U2, #Animal];
 ]